chipsalliance/Caliptra/doc/Caliptra.md

 ## Anti-rollback support

-A Caliptra RTM shall provide fuse banks (refer to *Table 13: Caliptra Secret Fuse Descriptor Table*) that are used for storing monotonic counters to provide anti-rollback enforcement for Caliptra mutable firmware.
+Caliptra shall provide fuse banks (refer to *Table 13: Caliptra Secret Fuse Descriptor Table*) that are used for storing monotonic counters to provide anti-rollback enforcement for Caliptra mutable firmware.
 Each distinctly signed boot stage shall be associated with its own anti-rollback fuse field.
-Together with the vendor, a Caliptra RTM allows owners to enforce strong anti-rollback requirements, in addition to supporting rollback to a previous firmware version.
+Together with the vendor, Caliptra allows owners to enforce strong anti-rollback requirements, in addition to supporting rollback to a previous firmware version.
 This is a critical capability for hyper scalar owners.

-Every mutable Caliptra RTM boot layer shall include a SVN value in the signed header.
-If a layer's signed SVN value is less than the current counter value for that layer's fuse bank, the Caliptra RTM shall refuse to boot that layer, regardless of whether the signature is valid.
+Every mutable Caliptra boot layer shall include a SVN value in the signed header.
+If a layer's signed SVN value is less than the current counter value for that layer's fuse bank, Caliptra shall refuse to boot that layer, regardless of whether the signature is valid.

 Each signed boot layer shall also include a MIN\_SVN value in the signed header.
 Upon successful validation of a signed boot layer, if the layer's signed MIN\_SVN value is greater than the current counter value for that layer's fuse bank, Caliptra shall increment that fuse bank counter until it equals MIN\_SVN.